 Fischer said he and his team allow scientists to study the sharks in an environment safe for both the research and the shark.
 "Shark wranglers" lure the fish into a lift off the side of a boat and then raise it out of the water.
 At first, Fischer said it was a time consuming process, but now that OCEARCH has developed a systematic approach and secured funding for their expeditions, the team has time to educate the public.

 "As our capacity to do more for the ocean has grown, we've begun to do more work locally," he said.
 "Sharks are interesting to kids whether they are in the mountains, the desert or the ocean.
-If people are interested we want to help them understand what's going on."

 In addition to speaking at Deer Valley's summer camp, Fischer has also done presentations at local elementary schools, kindergartens and Swaner Nature Preserve.
 OCEARCH's film company, Fischer Productions, which is based in Park City, has also helped Park City High School's video production team.